 The Sinister Story Behind This Popular Nevada Lake Will Give You Chills

-Nevada is chock-full of haunted and mysterious locations, particularly in and around Goldfield, Virginia City and even Las Vegas.
+Nevada is chock-full of haunted and mysterious locations, particularly in and around Goldfield, Virginia City, and even Las Vegas.
 However, not all haunted locations have to be within or near buildings.
 In some cases, even the most beautiful area can have a creepy and sinister history.
-Such is the case with Nevada’s beautiful and unique Pyramid Lake.
-Located in southeastern Washoe County within the Truckee River Basin, Pyramid Lake is a mere 40 miles from Reno.
-Don’t lets this lake’s beauty and grandeur fool you, for despite its splendor, Pyramid Lake is home to several sinister and paranormal legends.
+Such is the case with this unique lake.
+Located in southeastern Washoe County within the Truckee River Basin, Pyramid Lake is a mere 40 miles from Reno — and it’s absolutely spectacular.
+But don’t let this lake’s beauty and grandeur fool you, for despite its splendor; this unique lake in Nevada is home to several sinister and paranormal legends.
 Read on.

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here: onlyinyourstate.com/nominate